streetturtle/streetturtle.github.io/_posts/2016-01-05-how-to-create-widget.markdown

 Line **4**: creation of text widget.
 Line **7**: creation of a timer which will fire every hour.
-Line **8**: second parameter, an anonymus function, will be called when timer will have a timeout signal.
+Line **8**: second parameter, an anonymous function, will be called when timer will have a timeout signal.
 Line **9**: function which sends the execution result of a script (line **14**) to DBus.
 Line **16**: timer starts.
-Line **18**: very important part, without emiting the signal explicitly it will be fired only after one hour and widget will be empty, so we fire the signal manualy.
+Line **18**: very important part, without emitting the signal explicitly it will be fired only after one hour and widget will be empty, so we fire the signal manually.
-Lines **20**-**27**: requesting the script ouput from DBus.
+Lines **20**-**27**: requesting the script output from DBus.
 Line **26**: setting the widget text.

 >You can read more about sending messages to DBus in this post [Use DBus instead of pread/popen/spawn_in_shell]({{site.url}}/2015/09/fix-awesome-freezes/)